Teaching as a Graduate Student

 Introducing new graduate instructors to teaching at UVA

 Teaching as a Graduate Student (TAGS) is the CTE’s orientation for new teaching assistants.
-TAGS provides an overview of equitable and learning-centered teaching and helps participants apply these ideas in contexts most applicable to TAs.
+TAGS provides an overview of inclusive and learning-centered teaching and helps participants apply these ideas in contexts most applicable to TAs.
 Student teaching looks different across the range of UVA’s schools and departments, so TAGS focuses on foundational principles that are relevant across contexts.
 The material is designed primarily for those new to teaching, though experienced TAs may also find TAGS useful and valuable.
-Topics include:
+While the majority of TAGS participants are graduate students, undergraduates in teaching assistant roles, as well as postdocs looking for teaching support, are also welcome.

 • Principles of learning-centered teaching